 - 3.2.9 The AAN's second instalment of the series, published on 23 December 2021, looked at families who were already wealthier, or had diverse income streams, or still received a regular salary, and found that even they were struggling.
 The AAN noted, 'Although they all are in a better state than most, they also struggle to adapt to a much harsher reality.
 Most of them are no longer able to access their capital or make proper use of their investments, and all of them indicated that they are no longer able to help others like they used to.'27 - 3.2.10 Reuters reported on 14 December 2021 on the wavering stability of the Afghani, noting 'On Monday [13 December] the afghani, which traded at around 77 to the dollar before the fall of Kabul and at 97 a week ago, dropped from 112 to the dollar in the morning at Kabul's Sarai Shazada money market to 125 by the afternoon.'
-After Da Afghanistan Bank (the central bank), took steps to stop the fall in value, the afghani had recovered slightly by 14 December and was said to be around 114 to 115 to the US dollar.
-Ariana News reported that in a bid to stabilise the Afghani, on 14 December 2021 the Taliban banned the use of foreign currencies for commercial transactions. - 3.2.11 For information on a UN trust fund set up to support the local economy, see Humanitarian aid.
+After Da Afghanistan Bank (the central bank), took steps to stop the fall in value, the afghani had recovered slightly by 14 December and was said to be around 114 to 115 to the US dollar28.
+Ariana News reported that in a bid to stabilise the Afghani, on 14 December 2021 the Taliban banned the use of foreign currencies for commercial transactions29. - 3.2.11 On 19 January 2022, ANI News Agency reported that the Taliban shut down Boli market in Sarai Shahzada, a key money-exchange market in Kabul, and also pulled out the vendors.
+The closure of Boli market led to dozens of vendors losing their jobs and will lead to problems determining the real value of the Afghani against foreign currencies30. - 3.2.12 Reuters reported on 3 February 2022 that the UN stated it has about \$135 million in the bank in Afghanistan but is unable to use it because the Talibanrun central bank cannot convert it to the afghani currency because the Taliban banned the use of foreign currency in Afghanistan31.